-A: Our Echelon Foods Turducken brand (from the Original Turducken Inc) is a de-boned whole turkey wrapped around moist duck and chicken breasts, and stuffed with chicken apple or Italian sausage stuffing.
+A: Our Echelon Foods branded turducken (from Teja Food Group) is a de-boned whole turkey wrapped around moist duck and chicken breasts, and stuffed with chicken apple or Italian sausage stuffing.
 This tasty beast serves 12-15 hungry adults and is easier to cook than a traditional turkey.

 A: Our turduckens are becoming more widely available and a number of distributors carry the product.
 If you ask for it in advance at the meat department at your local grocery store they should be able to have one brought in for you.
 See our Where to Buy section for more info.

 A: Usually our Italian Sausage turducken will produce more drippings than the leaner Chicken Apple, but both will produce enough for a 'base' for your favourite gravy recipe.
 If you need a lot of gravy you may want to have some packages of gravy mix on hand in case the drippings don't produce enough flavour for the amount of gravy you need.

 A: In short - we do not recommend!
 We've searched for examples of someone successfully deep frying a turducken and have found very few.
 It seems the absence of a cavity does not allow the oil to get inside and what seems to always happen is the turducken burns on the outside and remains raw on the inside.
 We do not recommend attempting this.